 Frequently Asked Questions

 The main overnight stops in order are: Ghandruk (1,940m), Chhomrong (2,170m), Bamboo (2,310m), Deurali (3,230m), and Annapurna Base Camp (4,130m).
-Furthermore, Chhomrong is the most important hub on the route — it has the last ATM, the best shower facilities before the gorge, and serves as the junction for all Annapurna sanctuary approaches.
-Consequently, allow time at Chhomrong on both the inbound and outbound days to use the ATM and shower properly.
+Chhomrong is the most important hub on the route — it has the last ATM, the best shower facilities before the gorge, and serves as the junction for all Annapurna sanctuary approaches.
+Allow time at Chhomrong on both the inbound and outbound days to use the ATM and shower properly.

 Know the Route.
 Walk Into the Sanctuary.